RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 @ursell2008; @vandenberg2016].

-&nbsp;&nbsp; &nbsp; &nbsp;Of the seven channels in *E. coli*, the mechanosensitive channel of large conductance (MscL) is the most abundant and the best characterized.
+&nbsp;&nbsp; &nbsp; &nbsp;Of the seven channels in *E. coli*, the mechanosensitive channel of large conductance (MscL) is one of the most abundant and the best characterized.
 This channel has a large conductance (3 nS) and mediates the flux of water molecules across the membrane via a ~3 nm wide pore in the open state [@cruickshank1997; @haswell2011].
-Molecular dynamics simulations indicate that a single open MscL channel permits the flux of $4
-\times 10^9$ water molecules per second, which is an order of magnitude larger than a single aquaporin channel (BNID 100479) [@louhivuori2010; @milo2010].
+Molecular dynamics simulations indicate that a single open MscL channel permits the flux of $4 \times 10^9$ water molecules per second, which is an order of magnitude larger than a single aquaporin channel (BNID 100479) [@louhivuori2010; @milo2010].
 This suggests that having only a few channels per cell could be sufficient to relieve even large changes in membrane tension.
 Electrophysiological experiments have suggested a small population of channels per cell [@booth2005; @hase1997], however, more recent approaches using quantitative western blotting, fluorescence microscopy, and proteomics have measured several hundred MscL per cell [@bialecka-fornal2012;
 @schmidt2016; @soufi2015].
 To further complicate matters, the expression